pluralsight/guides/published/other/software-delivery-using-test-driven-development-tdd/article.md

 After refactoring, the developer picks up the next piece of unit test case – say the username field in the login page he is developing.
 He writes the unit test case for the username field and repeats the steps 1 through 5.
 The process iterates until the feature or software is fully developed.

-<h1>Why should you Employ TDD Methodology?</h1>
+<h1>Why Employ TDD Methodology?</h1>
 There are primarily two major benefits of using TDD.
 <br /><br />
-First, the code that comes out of this process is clean – in the sense that it is free from bugs, as testing guides and hand-holds the development lifecycle.
-It is an effective arsenal against defects – which is one of the major problems that plague the software development industry.
-I am not implying that we are going to 100% defect free code, but the defect rate is far lesser than what it would have been otherwise.
+First, the code that comes out of this process is clean.
+It is free from bugs because testing guides and hand-holds the development lifecycle.
+It is an effective arsenal against defects, which are otherwise major problems plaguing the software development industry.

+I am not implying that we are going to write 100% defect-free code, but TDD's defect rate is far lesser than the alternative.

 <br /><br />
 Code coverage is a measure that we use in software development to identify the percentage of code that is tested.
 If every single line of the code is covered under the test cases, then the code coverage measured will be 100% - which is the target in ideal conditions.
 This is a necessary evil because you don’t want to introduce any lines of code that haven’t been scrutinized yet.
 However many organizations insist on a lower number ranging between 90-95% of code coverage.
 Tools such as SonarQube and Atlassian Clover help you in the code coverage measurement.
-<br /><br />

 With TDD however, it is possible to achieve 100% code coverage because you first write the test case, and write just enough code to make the test case pass.

-<h1>Are there any Downsides in TDD Methodology?</h1>
+<h1>Are There Any Downsides to TDD?</h1>

 In the earlier section, I took you through the process involving TDD.
 Now, let us see who all are involved in the TDD methodology – represented in figure 2.